A champion for hardworking Rhode Islanders

 An executive leader fighting for women and families

 Gina’s first term has shown a new generation of working families that a progressive leader with creative ideas and political courage can increase economic opportunity for all.
-Gina’s strong, progressive leadership has helped create thousands of Rhode Island jobs over the past two years — but Republicans have been attacking this champion for women and families since she took office and are determined to turn the Ocean State red again.
-Gina’s impact is an inspiring example of the power of Democratic women in executive leadership positions, and with only 16 Democratic governors and merely two Democratic women governors in our entire country, we cannot afford to take this seat for granted.
+Her strong, progressive leadership has helped create thousands of Rhode Island jobs over the past four years.
+Gina’s impact is an inspiring example of the power of Democratic women in executive leadership positions.
 With Donald Trump’s dangerous agenda putting women and families at risk, Gina is dedicated to protecting Rhode Islanders from the extreme Republican policies that could dismantle the economic security she has worked so hard to rebuild.
-It’s time for the EMILY’s List community to give Gina’s must-win campaign for re-election our full support, and continue standing with this champion for women and families.
+The EMILY’s List community is proud to stand with this champion for women and families.